keu/docs/astro/cli/get-started.md

     )
     ```

-    Our second task (`t2`) uses the [PythonOperator](https://registry.astronomer.io/providers/apache-airflow/modules/pythonoperator) to call the `mulitply_by_23` function that we defined earlier.
+    The [PythonOperator](https://registry.astronomer.io/providers/apache-airflow/modules/pythonoperator) can run any Python script that's accessible by our DAG.
+Our second task (`t2`) uses the PythonOperator to call the `multiply_by_23` function that we defined earlier.
 We can then pass arguments to the Python function by defining a dictionary of key value pairs in the `op_kwargs` parameter.

     This is one of the features that makes Airflow so powerful: Any action that can be defined in Python, no matter how complex, can be orchestrated using Airflow.

-6. Define the dependencies between the two tasks using bit-shift operators:
+6. Define the dependencies between the two tasks using bitshift operators:

     ```python
     t1 >> t2